spranjal3301/final-year-project/README.md

 ## Disclaimer

-This is a third-party integration and not made by Blender.
-Made by [Siddharth](https://x.com/sidahuj)
+This is a third-party integration.
+Made by [Pranjal](https://x.com/spranjal394)